MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     /// If the `extensionFolderPath` is an invalid path or doesn't contain the extension manifest.json file, this function will return E_FAIL to callers.
     /// Installed extension will default `IsEnabled` to true.
     /// When `AreBrowserExtensionsEnabled` is `FALSE`, `AddBrowserExtension` will fail and return HRESULT `ERROR_NOT_SUPPORTED`.
+    /// During installation, the content of the extension is not copied to the user data folder.
+Once the extension is installed, changing the
+    /// content of the extension will cause the extension to be removed from the installed profile.
     /// When an extension is added the extension is persisted in the corresponding profile.
 The extension will still be installed the next time you use this profile.
     HRESULT AddBrowserExtension([in] LPCWSTR extensionFolderPath, [in] ICoreWebView2ProfileAddBrowserExtensionCompletedHandler* handler);
     /// Gets a snapshot of the set of extensions installed at the time `GetBrowserExtensions` is called.
 If an extension is installed or uninstalled